 The Japan Neuroscience Society shall establish the Japan Neuroscience Society Young Investigator Award with the objective of encouraging young researchers with notable research achievements who show promise of playing active roles in the field of neuroscience in the future.

 - (Object researchers)

 Researchers object to the Young Investigator Award shall be regular or junior members of the Japan Neuroscience Society of total three years standing or longer at the deadline for applications, and for whom not more than 10 years have passed since their degrees (doctoral degrees) were awarded.
-However, this latter requirement may be reconsidered when research activities were ceased because of childbirth, child-rearing or others in this 10-year period.
+However, this latter requirement may be reconsidered when research activities were ceased because of life events in this 10-year period.
 As a general rule, candidates for the award shall be in single (not joint) name.

 1) The selection shall be made through an open call for applications.

 2) Five persons or less shall be selected each year from among applicants.

 3) Each candidate of recipients is required to submit a review paper related to the research subject to “Neuroscience Research” before the deadline.

 4)The selection of Young Investigator Award recipients shall be carried out by the Young Investigator Award Selection Committee.
 The composition of the Selection Committee shall be established in the Detailed Regulations of the Japan Neuroscience Society Young Investigator Award Selection.

 Recipients of the award shall be recognized at the Annual Meeting of the Japan Neuroscience Society and presented with diplomas of merit and supplementary prizes.